waddie/http.hx/README.md

 ## Installation

 You need to be running Helix with the experimental Steel plugin system.
+You’ll need `curl` installed and in your `PATH`.

 1. Copy `http-client.scm` to your Helix configuration directory (e.g. `~/.config/helix/`)
 2. Ensure `http2curl.scm` is available, e.g. in `./config/helix/cogs/http2curl.scm` (grab it from my [http2curl repo](https://github.com/waddie/http2curl.scm))